Burla-Cloud/.github/profile/README.md

 <img src="/media/logo.png" alt="burla_logo" title="Burla" width="20%" height="auto" />

+#### Burla is currently under devlopment and is not ready to be used.

+To join our mailing list go to [burla.dev](https://burla.dev/).
+If you have any questions, email me at: jake@burla.dev

 #### Burla is a python package that makes it easy to run code on (lots of) other computers.

 In Burla, <ins>there is only one function</ins>: `remote_parallel_map`.